xtrinch/ESP-internet-radio/README.md

 One upstream and one downstream topic is required.
 ESP will periodically ping the upstream server to let it know it is available.

+Communication is focused around saving configuration, not realtime control.
+Realtime control is left to the touch controls and the IR remote.

 ### Downstream

 Server can send commands downstream in the following format: